CapTrack: Multifaceted Evaluation of Forgetting in LLM Post-Training: Impact Statement

 \section{Impact Statement}

-This work aims to advance the understanding and evaluation of large language model post-training by introducing a capability-centric perspective on forgetting.
-By highlighting forms of model drift that extend beyond parametric knowledge, our findings can help practitioners better assess the reliability and behavioral stability of post-trained models deployed in real-world settings.
+This work advances the evaluation of large language model post-training by introducing a capability-centric perspective on forgetting.
+By highlighting forms of model drift that extend beyond parametric knowledge, our findings can help practitioners better assess the reliability and behavioral stability of post-trained models in real-world settings.

-The proposed CapTrack evaluation suite is intended as a diagnostic tool rather than a deployment mechanism.
-It does not introduce new modeling techniques or training procedures, nor does it directly affect how models generate content.
-Instead, it provides a structured way to surface behavioral and capability changes that might otherwise go unnoticed, including those relevant to robustness, refusal behavior, and protocol compliance.
-In this sense, the work may contribute to safer, more transparent model development by making potential failure modes easier to detect.
+CapTrack is designed as a diagnostic framework rather than a deployment mechanism.
+It does not introduce new modeling techniques or training procedures; instead, it provides a structured way to surface behavioral and capability changes that may otherwise remain hidden, including effects on robustness, refusal behavior, and protocol compliance.
+In this way, the framework may support safer and more transparent model development by improving visibility into potential failure modes.

-While our analysis focuses on legal and medical domains, the results do not advocate for or enable specific downstream applications in sensitive settings.
-We do not release post-trained models or training data, and CapTrack itself evaluates relative capability drift rather than absolute task performance.
-As with any evaluation framework, misuse or overinterpretation of individual metrics can lead to incorrect conclusions when taken out of context.
-We therefore emphasize that CapTrack is designed to complement, not replace, domain-specific evaluation and human oversight.
+Our experiments focus on legal and medical adaptation but do not advocate for deployment in sensitive domains.
+We do not release post-trained models or training data, and CapTrack measures relative capability drift rather than absolute task quality.
+As with any evaluation framework, individual metrics should be interpreted in context and alongside domain-specific evaluation and human oversight.

-Overall, this work supports more transparent and reliable evaluation of post-trained language models by making capability-level drift visible and measurable.
-Its broader impact lies in enabling better-informed model development and deployment decisions through improved understanding of how post-training affects model behavior.
+Overall, CapTrack aims to support more reliable and transparent post-training evaluation by making capability-level drift measurable and easier to analyze.